February 2017 Newsletter

 Remember, when you purchase from the gift shop you are supporting a Maine or USA family.
-I think you’ll find we have a good selection of very inviting gifts.
-I appreciate your supporting these talented craftsmen.
+I think you’ll find we have a good selection of very inviting gifts and I appreciate your supporting these talented craftsmen.

 I do sincerely thank you for your continued support of Rosemary’s Gift &Yarn Shop.